swstlz/music-database-files-and-dump/README.md

-Check Database Dump Branch for Database Files and
+Check Database Dump Branch for Database Files and JavaCode Branch for function code